Ecuador: Military governments (1972–79)

-Return to democracy
+Return to democracy (1979–present)

 Elections were held on 29 April 1979, under a new constitution.
 Jaime Roldós Aguilera was elected president, garnering over one million votes, the most in Ecuadorian history.
-He took office on 10 August, as the first constitutionally elected president after nearly a decade of civilian and military dictatorships.
-In 1980, he founded the Partido Pueblo, Cambio y Democracia (People, Change, and Democracy Party) after withdrawing from the Concentración de Fuerzas Populares (Popular Forces Concentration) and governed until 24 May 1981, when he died along with his wife and the minister of defense, Marco Subia Martinez, when his Air Force plane crashed in heavy rain near the Peruvian border.
-Many people believe that he was assassinated by the CIA, given the multiple death threats leveled against him because of his reformist agenda, deaths in automobile crashes of two key witnesses before they could testify during the investigation, and the sometimes contradictory accounts of the incident.
+He took office on 10 August as the first constitutionally elected president, after nearly a decade of civilian and military dictatorships.
+In 1980, he founded the Partido Pueblo, Cambio y Democracia (People, Change, and Democracy Party) after withdrawing from the Concentración de Fuerzas Populares (Popular Forces Concentration).
+He governed until 24 May 1981, when he died, along with his wife and the minister of defense Marco Subia Martinez, when his Air Force plane crashed in heavy rain near the Peruvian border.
+Many people believe that he was assassinated by the CIA, given the multiple death threats against him because of his reformist agenda, the deaths in automobile crashes of two key witnesses before they could testify during the investigation, and the sometimes contradictory accounts of the incident.
+Roldos was immediately succeeded by Vice President Osvaldo Hurtado.

-Roldos was immediately succeeded by Vice President Osvaldo Hurtado, who was followed in 1984 by León Febres Cordero from the Social Christian Party.
-Rodrigo Borja Cevallos of the Democratic Left (Izquierda Democrática, or ID) party won the presidency in 1988, running in the runoff election against Abdalá Bucaram (brother in law of Jaime Roldos and founder of the Ecuadorian Roldosist Party).
+In 1984, León Febres Cordero from the Social Christian Party was elected president.
+Rodrigo Borja Cevallos of the Democratic Left (Izquierda Democrática, or ID) party won the presidency in 1988, winning the runoff election against Abdalá Bucaram (brother in law of Jaime Roldos and founder of the Ecuadorian Roldosist Party).
 His government was committed to improving human rights protection and carried out some reforms, notably an opening of Ecuador to foreign trade.
-The Borja government concluded an accord leading to the disbanding of the small terrorist group, "¡Alfaro Vive, Carajo!" ("Alfaro Lives, Dammit!"), named after Eloy Alfaro.
-However, continuing economic problems undermined the popularity of the ID, and opposition parties gained control of Congress in 1999.
+The Borja government negotiated the disbanding of the small terrorist group, "¡Alfaro Vive, Carajo!" ("Alfaro Lives, Dammit!"), named after Eloy Alfaro.
+However, continuing economic problems undermined the popularity of the ID party, and opposition parties gained control of Congress in 1999.

 A notable event was the Cenepa War fought between Ecuador and Peru in 1995.

+Ecuador won its first Olympic medal in the 1996 Summer Olympics in Atlanta when Jefferson Pérez won gold in the 20 km walk.

-Ecuador adopted the United States dollar on 13 April 2000 as its national currency and on 11 September, the country eliminated the Ecuadorian sucre, in order to stabilize the country's economy.
-The US Dollar has been the only official currency of Ecuador since the year 2000.
+Ecuador adopted the U.S. dollar on 13 April 2000 as its national currency and on 11 September, the country eliminated the Ecuadorian sucre, in order to stabilize the country's economy.
+The U.S. Dollar has been the only official currency of Ecuador since then.